6076paras/pitchProphet/README.md

 Then, open your browser and navigate to `http://localhost:5000`.

-## Testing
+### Testing

-To run the tests, use the following command:
+To run the tests:

 ```sh
 pytest
 ```

-Test files are located in the [`tests/`](command:_github.copilot.openRelativePath?%5B%22tests%2F%22%5D "tests/") directory.
+Test files are located in the `tests/` directory and cover:
+- Data scraping functionality
+- Pre-processing pipeline
+- Model inference
+- Web application routes

-## Contributing
+### Contributing

 We welcome contributions!
 Please follow these steps:

-1. Fork the repository.
+1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`).
+2. Create a new branch (`git checkout -b feature-branch`)
-3. Make your changes.
+3. Make your changes
 4. Install pre-commit hooks:
    ```sh
    pre-commit install
    ```
-5. Commit your changes (`git commit -am 'Add new feature'`).
+5. Commit your changes (`git commit -am 'Add new feature'`)
-6. Push to the branch (`git push origin feature-branch`).
+6. Push to the branch (`git push origin feature-branch`)
-7. Create a new Pull Request.
+7. Create a new Pull Request

+### Deployment